tlefko/macOS-Mojave-XPS13-9350/README.md

 - USB Devices eject upon sleep (USB Patches via Deploy were major issue)
 - Changing board number via Clover Config doesn't work always unless serial is changed (No idea..)
-- Audio is controlled via VoodooHDA however prefpane is not nessacary.
+- Audio is controlled via VoodooHDA however prefpane is not necessary.
 - Never tested USB C anything.
 Charging should be fine however I'm not sure about others, don't personally use it)